From the Emperor on down: Memories of the ’64 Tokyo Olympics

-TOKYO (AP) — From Emperor Naurhito on down, every Japanese of a certain age remembers the 1964 Tokyo Olympics.
-Even younger Japanese connect through parents or aunts and uncles who stored old photos, told stories, or recalled getting a television set for the first time to watch the Games.
+TOKYO (AP) — From Emperor Naruhito on down, every Japanese of a certain age remembers the 1964 Tokyo Olympics.
+Even younger Japanese connect through parents or aunts and uncles who stored old photos, told stories or recalled getting a television set for the first time to watch the Games.

-These were the first Olympics broadcast live using satellites.
-And the last to be run on a cinder track; a bridge between older Olympics and the modern.
+These were the first Olympics broadcast live using satellites and the last to be run on a cinder track; a bridge between older Olympics and the modern.

 There are recollections of new bullet trains, urban expressways going up — not all of them completed for the Games — and complaints about cost overruns, just like today.

-Emperor Naurhito, whose grandfather Emperor Hirohito opened the Games, has his own memories.
+Emperor Naruhito, whose grandfather Emperor Hirohito opened the Games, has his own memories.
 He was a 4 1/2 year-old child at the time and reminisced last week with guests, including American first lady Jill Biden.

-“I myself have a lasting memory of the closing ceremony of the 1964 Tokyo Olympics, where athletes from different countries paraded together shoulder to shoulder, not divided by country.” the Emperor said.
+“I myself have a lasting memory of the closing ceremony of the 1964 Tokyo Olympics, where athletes from different countries paraded together shoulder to shoulder, not divided by country,” the emperor said.

 “Historians call the ’64 Tokyo Games the greatest urban transformation in history.
 So it’s hard to idealize something that had such a profound effect,” Whiting said in an interview.
 “The city was completely remade from a polluted backwater that nobody wanted to visit to this high-tech megalopolis where the James Bond people came to film a movie.
 There was the physical transformation of the city, but also the psychological boost that it gave the Japanese.”

-Note: This story has been corrected to fix the spelling of the emperor’s name to Naruhito, not Naurhito.